Ticks and Tick-Borne Diseases in Uganda, New Scientific Research Delivers Anti-Tick Vaccine

 It is thus unsurprising that the invention of TicVac-U elicited major support from the President of Uganda, H.E Yoweri K. Museveni, alongside institutions like Makerere University (COVAB) and the Uganda National Drug Authority among others.

-Once launched, TicVac-U will not only improve the lives of farmers through increasing productivity, it will also boost Uganda’s economy through increased exports value of meat and dairy products.
+Once launched, TicVac-U will not only improve the lives of farmers through increasing productivity, it will also boost Uganda’s economy through increased export value of meat and dairy products.
 According to FAO (2022), dairy farming currently represents only 6.5% of Uganda’s agricultural Gross Domestic Product (GDP) of which the industry is dominated by rural small-scale farmers.
-Besides, Uganda's revenue from export of dairy products has seen such exponential rise its almost overtaking coffee.
+Besides, Uganda's revenue from the export of dairy products has seen such an exponential rise its almost overtaking coffee.